-- 6. The application to enter a logo of the Party: - was in writing, signed by three members of the Party; and - set out the name and address of the applicants and particulars of the capacity in which each applicant makes the application.

-7. Accordingly, I am satisfied that the application to enter the logo of the Party meets the requirements of ss 134(1)(b) and 134(2) of the Electoral Act.
+- 6. The Application: - was in writing, signed by three members of the Party; - set out the name and address of the applicants and particulars of the capacity in which each applicant makes the application; and - was accompanied by a fee of \$500. - 7.
+Accordingly, I am satisfied that the Application meets the requirements of ss 134(1)(b) and 134(2) of the Electoral Act.